Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 This is not a typical rash guard for BJJ, but the Under Armour long-sleeve compression shirt ticks all the boxes.

 This is actually one of my favorite rash guards to wear.
-I’ve had one for over five years now, and it’s still going strong.
+I’ve had one for over five years now, and it’s still serving me well.

-This compression top feels great, with moisture-wicking design and technology that helps keep you cool, even during hard rolls.
-It feels super light as well, and provides better mobility than any other rash guard I’ve worn.
+This compression shirt feels great, with moisture-wicking technology that helps regulate your body temperature.
+It feels super light as well, and provides better mobility than any other rash guard I’ve worn, due to multi-panel four-way stretch construction.

 The design is plain and simple, which may be unfortunate for those who value style as #1.
 But there are multiple color options to allow for a bit of expression.